sevifinance/Sevi-Scraper/README.md

 # Sevi-Scraper

-scraping web for data for Company pin
+Scraping the web for company data based on taxID